rtm/rtm.github.io/boberator.md

     { p1, p2 } # o

-with defaults and null-object checking as above, in addition to renaming:
+with defaults and null-object checking as above, in addition to renaming using the colon:

     { p1: q1, p2 } # o   // {q1: o.p1, p2: o.p2 }